industrial-edge/energy-manager-getting-started/docs/Usage.md

 - go to the dashboard
 - click the settings button and choose "New widget" to start the wizard

-1) choose the Duration Curve widget type > Continue
+1) choose the Duration Curve widget type and give the widget a name> Next
-2) enter a widget name and set the KPI calculation period to 1 Minute > Continue
-3) click "Select parameter" and choose the KPI instance for 'Total energy' > Continue
+2) click "Select parameter" and choose the KPI instance for 'Total energy' > Next
-4) no need to change anything in the general display options > Continue
-5) no need to change anything in the Heatmap display options > Finish
+3) Set the KPI calculation period to 1 Minute > Create

 ![Energy_Manager_Duration_Curve](graphics/Energy_Manager_Duration_Curve.png)